bwright70/Guide-to-Legos/Dome.md

 Revolve the sketch around the origin mate connector.
 (If you're following along with the document you'll notice I have an extra sketch and did a sweep instead of a revolve.
 I honestly have no idea why I choose to do that but a revolve is easier)

 Now select the bottom face and select hollow.
 Set the Shell thickness to #Unit(1.5mm)

+## Reflection

+### 2x2 Dome

+So the Domes comes in three sections:

+1. The stud on the top
+2. The dome section
+3. The stud connection points

+The reason that the dome is dimensioned to a height of #Height(9.7mm) - #Unit(1.5mm) is because otherwise the dome would be an extra #Unit(1.5mm) tall.